Muirfield/pocketmine-plugins/GrabBag/README.md

 #### broadcast-tp

-*  world: if true, will broadcast teleports accross worlds
+*  world: world broadcast setting.
+If true, will broadcast teleports accross worlds.
-*  local: will broadcast teleports that go beyond this number
+*  local: local broadcast setting.
+This will broadcast teleports that go beyond this number.

 #### features